LaPingvino/bahaiprayers-static/prayer/Firmness in the Covenant/AB00065STE/en/_index.md

 +++
-title = 'Prayer AB00065STE in English'
+title = "Prayer AB00065STE in English"
 author = "Abdu'l-Bahá"
 tags = ['lang-en', 'prayer-AB00065STE', "author-Abdu'l-Bahá", "category-Firmness in the Covenant", "cat-Firmness in the Covenant"]
 +++